Agent (film): Filming

 Filming began in July 2021 in Hyderabad, India.
 Mammootty joined the production in October 2021 in Budapest and completed filming his portions.
 In March 2022, sequences featuring Akkineni were shot in Hyderabad Metro.
 The following month, the production moved to Visakhapatnam and shot a few actions episodes and a song at the Visakhapatnam Port.
 In April 2022, the production moved to Manali, Himachal Pradesh to shoot action sequences featuring Akkineni and others, under the choreographer of Vijay Master.
-As of May 2022, about 50-60% of the production has been completed due to delays in production, thus missing the August 2022 release.
+As of May 2022, about 50–60% of the production has been completed due to delays in production, thus missing the August 2022 release.

 Music

-The music rights of the film is owned by Lahari Music and T Series.
-Earlier Thaman S was chosen as the composer of the film's score and soundtrack.
-Later, in September 2021, Thaman has been replaced by Tamil musical duo Hiphop Tamizha.
-The first single titled "Malli Malli" was released on 22 February 2023.
+Earlier, Thaman S was chosen as the composer of the film's score and soundtrack.
+Later, in September 2021, he had been replaced by Tamil musical duo Hiphop Tamizha, marking their second collaboration with Surender Reddy after Dhruva (2016).
+The music rights of the film are owned by Lahari Music and T Series.

+The first single titled "Malli Malli" was released on 22 February 2023, and it samples the bassline instrumental of the 2015 song "Save Dat Money" by American rappers Lil Dicky, Fetty Wap, and Rich Homie Quan.
+The second single titled "Endhe Endhe" was released on 24 March 2023.
+The third single titled "Rama Krishna" was released on 13 April 2023.
+The fourth single titled "Wild Saala" was released on 25 April 2023.

 Release

+Theatrical

-Agent is schdeduled to be released on 28 April 2023.
+Agent was released on 28 April 2023.
 Initially, the film was initially scheduled for a release on 24 December 2021, but the film's production was heavily delayed due to the COVID-19 pandemic.

 Later, the film was scheduled to release on 12 August 2022 but was delayed again due to production delays and Akkineni's injuries.
-The film was then planned for a January 2023 release coinciding with the Sankranti festival before being postponed to the current date.
-The film is set to release in Telugu along with the dubbed versions in Hindi, Tamil, Kannada and Malayalam languages.
+The film was then planned for a January 2023 release, coinciding with Makara Sankranti before being postponed to the current date.
+The film is set to release in Telugu along with the dubbed versions in Malayalam.
+It was previously set to be release in five languages, but later it was set only to release the film in Telugu and Malayalam languages.

+Home media

+SonyLIV acquired the digital streaming rights of the film and began streaming from March 14, 2025 in Tamil, Telugu, Malayalam and Kannada languages.

+Reception

+Agent was panned by critics and audiences for its action set pieces, bad direction, amateur editing, clumsy screenwriting, lack of originality, poor technical values, background score, bad script and poor usage of VFX.